Spanish studies 1 (intermediate)

 - online tutorial access.

 You'll also be provided with three printed module books, each covering two blocks of study.
+The content of these books is also available online.
 The audio and video files needed can be downloaded from the website.

 You will need

 We recommend that you purchase a good bilingual dictionary.
 We will provide you with details of the latest editions of those that we consider will be most suitable, prior to you starting this module.